 We cannot discuss orange juice without sharing its use in those fun and tiny party shots that some of us can't resist.
 These drinks are short and designed to be slammed rather than savored, but that doesn't downplay the significance of a little orange.

-- Big Bamboo - A high-powered shooter, this double rum mix uses both pineapple and orange.
+- Big Bang - A high-powered shooter, this double rum mix uses both pineapple and orange.

 - Gladiator - If you enjoy the interactive dropped shots, here's a fun, fruity one to try.
 It's also one of the lightest as far as alcohol content goes.